OpenSVBRDF/OpenSVBRDF.github.io/index.md

 ## Download

-We provide three components of data and the source code in the <a href="http://www.cad.zju.edu.cn/home/opensvbrdf/">database website</a>.
+We provide three components of data and the source code in the <a href="http://www.cad.zju.edu.cn/home/opensvbrdf/"><span class="enlarge">database portal</span></a>.
 You can download different contents based on your research needs.

-<span class="red-bold-text">Due to government regulations, the database website may become unavailable from time to time.</span> In that case, please <a href="mailto:xiaohema1998@gmail.com?subject=Restricted%20Access%20to%20OpenSVBRDF&body=Please%20provide%20the%20following%20information.%0D%0A%0D%0AFirst%20name%3A%20%0D%0ALast%20name%3A%20%0D%0AYour%20institution%3A%20%0D%0AYour%20region%3A%20%0D%0AHave%20you%20registered%20before%3F%20%28y%2Fn%29%20">contact us via email</a>, so that we can point you to alternative ways to download OpenSVBRDF.
+<span class="red-bold-text">Due to government regulations, the database portal may become unavailable from time to time.</span> In that case, please <a href="mailto:xiaohema1998@gmail.com?subject=Restricted%20Access%20to%20OpenSVBRDF&body=Please%20provide%20the%20following%20information.%0D%0A%0D%0AFirst%20name%3A%20%0D%0ALast%20name%3A%20%0D%0AYour%20institution%3A%20%0D%0AYour%20region%3A%20%0D%0AHave%20you%20registered%20before%3F%20%28y%2Fn%29%20">contact us via email</a>, so that we can point you to alternative ways to download OpenSVBRDF.

 #### 1. Texture maps (50GB)